Just a few notes to the people who have provided ... unhappy ... feedback:

 For those who comment on global warming, please note several things:

-- Eating a burger or steak is responsible for a relative handful of methane molecules, which have exactly zero impact on the climate*.
+- Eating a burger or steak is responsible for a relative handful of methane molecules, which have basically zero impact on the climate*.

 - Eating a chicken leg or breast is directly responsible for actual days of torture for a chicken (the fraction of the chicken consumed multiplied by the total number of days the chicken suffers due to malformations, ammonia burns, broken bones, etc.).